cn-uofbasel/ccn-lite/doc/tutorial.md

 ### Producing content

 `ccn-lite-mkC` creates a content object in a specified wireformat.
 CCN-Lite currently supports three wireformats.
-We use `ndn2013` in the following. `ccnb` and `ccnx2014` are also available.
+We use `ndn2013` in the following, `ccnb` and `ccnx2014` are also available.

 ```bash
 $CCNL_HOME/util/ccn-lite-mkC -s ndn2013 "/ndn/test/mycontent" > $CCNL_HOME/test/ndntlv/mycontent.ndntlv
 ```
-type something, your text will be used as data
+Type something, your text will be used as the data for the content object.

 ### Starting ccn-lite-relay `A`

 `ccn-lite-relay` is a ccn network router (or forwarder).

-`-v` indicates the loglevel (will change in the future).
+`-v` indicates the loglevel.

 `-u` sets the relay to listen on UDP port `9998`.

 `-x` sets up a unix socket, we will use that port later to send management commands.

 ```bash